 Hope this clears things up for you?
 If yes, then let’s virtually toast on new website plans!
 And may I invite you for a second round of girl boss talk?
 You can now sign up for my mailing list below, and I’ll let you know when I have something helpful or new to share.

 from The Netherlands

-I am Dianta, a web designer on white sneakers from The Netherlands.
+I am Dianta, a web designer in white sneakers from the Netherlands.
 I am here to help you create a website that supports you in every business season.
 And cheer you on!
 So let's get to know each other?
 I'll go first.